Basic Monitor Calibration & PhotoShop Colour/Color Settings

 This

-was then converted to 'sRGB' for viewing in web browsers.
+web image was converted to 'sRGB' for viewing in browsers.

 version with your printer paper profile then use PhotoShop's 'Soft Proofing'